 One of the reasons for WordPress’s growing popularity is how much it has simplified the task of creating a beautiful, functional website.
-Instead of writing code, you can now click buttons, enable toggle switches, and install add-ons for every little functionality.
+Instead of writing code, you can now click buttons, enable toggle switches, and install add-ons.
 No wonder WordPress is by far the most preferred CMS, with over 450 million websites to date.

 All the components must work together in perfect coordination to deliver the best possible experience, and inevitably – sometimes they don’t.
-That’s why we’re going to take a look at the most common issues and conflicts within the WordPress configuration, and how to best tackle them.
+That’s why we’re going to take a look at the most common server issues that affect WordPress, and how to fix them.

 Why a good server configuration is crucial for your WordPress website

-Your website relies on the server that hosts it.
-If the server buckles, everything goes down, and a proper configuration of all the components is essential if you’re going to achieve great performance and uptime.
+Your WordPress website relies on the server that hosts it.
+If the server buckles, everything goes down.
+A proper configuration of all the components is essential if you’re going to achieve great performance and uptime.

 WordPress is not a particularly capricious application.
 In fact, if you take a ten-year-old computer and install an operating system and a web server that supports PHP and MySQL, WP will happily run on it.

 Put the tons of third-party code that people add to it, however, and the server suddenly faces a more serious challenge.
 Lots of fine-tuning and configuration should be made to both the CMS and to the server, and there’s always the threat of cyber attacks to think about.